nideshkaarthikrs/reactProjectsRepo/integratingBootstrapWithReact/README.md

 To configure bootstrap with react:

-cmd> npm install bootstrap or cmd>npm i bootstrap@5.3.7 (currently 5.3.7 is the latest version)
+cmd> npm install bootstrap or cmd>npm i bootstrap@5.3.7 (currently at the time of typin this shi, 5.3.7 is the latest version)

 To configure font-awesome with react: cmd> npm install font-awesome